djtm/syncthing-docker-scratch/README.md

 tuned for minimum impact on the running system.
 You can add syncthing parameters to the end of the script, e.g. `bash run.sh -help`.

+### Beta builds

+While the current version is always tagged with the `:latest` flag, the current beta version is tagged as `:beta`.
+This should allow for easy beta testing with your scripts.
+Please note binaries are rarely released for beta versions.

 ### rkt

 The amd64 container runs with rkt as well.
 Please see `rkt_run.sh` for standard stage1